Missouri Septic Records Checklist

 Residential property under three acres is the clearest homeowner-facing trigger in Missouri's public DHSS materials.
 Final design, permit timing, and approval still need local verification.

 Missouri can route homeowners through different county or local authorities, so the planning estimate is strongest after that first local check.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Use these pages when the guide is not specific enough and the real bottleneck is replacement scope, the file, permit path, buyer risk, inspection history, or the site-review story.